-Sociology and Social Work Professors Ashburn (Department Head); Associate Professors Rees and Tait; Assistant Professor Herrman.
-Areas of particular teaching interest: Professor Ashburn: criminology, law enforcement, complex organizations; Professor Rees: social work methods, human behavior; Professor Tait: juvenile delinquency, social research; Professor Herrman: social theory and stratification.
-Students majoring in sociology may prepare for graduate study in criminal justice, liberal arts, management, social work, or theology as well as in sociology.
+Professors Ashburn (Department Chair); Associate Professors Herrman, Rees, and Tait.
+Areas of particular teaching interest: Professor Ashburn: criminology, law enforcement, complex organizations; Professor Herrman: social theory and stratification; Professor Rees: human relations in the work place, family; Professor Tait: social research, juvenile delinquency.
+Students majoring in sociology may prepare for graduate study in criminal justice, liberal arts, management, social work, or theology as well as in sociology or can move directly into careers in law enforcement, business, social service or education.
 The social work program prepares students for the practice of social work.
 This program is accredited by the Council on Social Work Education as meeting the standards for undergraduate social work programs preparing for practice.
 Graduates of this program can move directly into social work positions or may enter some graduate schools of social work with advanced standing.
-A limited number of students qualify to participate in an off-campus program in Appalachia.
+A limited number of students qualify to participate in off-campus programs such as those available in American urban centers, Appalachia and abroad.
+Sociology (90) Basic Major:

-Sociology (90)

-Basic Major:

-Required courses: